fnalways/terminus-docs/docs/manual/tasks/nft-image.md

+---
+description: Add unique NFT images as your Olares profile picture by connecting your blockchain wallet, importing NFTs, and setting them as custom avatars.
+---
 # Add NFT image as profile picture
 Olares allows you to use NFT (Non-Fungible Token) images as unique avatars for your profile, adding a personalized touch to your digital identity.
 This feature requires connecting a blockchain wallet to your account.